muratk5n/thirdwave/en/README.md

 ---

 Whats the deal?
-Tali gets rural and was supposed to keep out of city centers?
+Tali wld only get rural and was supposed to keep out of city centers?

 "U.S. Intensifies Airstrikes as Taliban Offensive Nears Kandahar"